 Gilt by Associations

 Since 1976, the General Services Administration has collected and published data on appointments to Federal Advisory Committees, the roughly 1,000 officially established venues for consultation between private citizens and executive branch agencies.
 These FACs provide "a useful and beneficial means of furnishing expert advice, ideas, and diverse opinions to the Federal Government."
 I am producing a series of papers that identify the strategic purposes for which political actors put these FACs to use.
-The first of these papers will appear in the March, 2019 issue of Presidential Studies Quarterly.
+The first of these papers appeared in the March, 2019 issue of Presidential Studies Quarterly.

 The Credibility Cartel